ATornike/TAS_AWS/README.md

 Run `terraform init` to initialize the Terraform configuration.

-Run `terraform apply` to apply the configuration and deploy Ops Manager and Bosh Director.
+Run `terraform apply --auto-approve` to apply the configuration and deploy Ops Manager and Bosh Director.